shopkins-seagen/spi_user-guide/source/apps/sae/cli.rst

 Generate the report
 --------------------------------
-Generation of the SAE report is no longer done through the GUI desktop app.
+Generation of the SAE report is no longer done through the SAE Recon Tool/GUI desktop app.
 Use the context menus to call a hosted service to perform the report generation.

 #.
 Navigate to the folder that contains the Argus safety data for your protocol.
 This can be found in *O:\\Data Management\\ae_recon\\data\\derived\\[protocol]*.
 #.
 Right-click on the casedata.sas7bdat file and select **SAE: Generate Report**.